maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_EMERGENCY
-Borrowed money for emergency expenses: counts respondents who have borrowed money in the 12 months to pay for emergency expenses such as medical bills.
+Reason to borrow money: counts respondents who have borrowed money in the 12 months to pay for emergency expenses such as medical bills.

 Levels: